Wallace-Tan/horizonhop/README.md

 ### 🔍 Overview

-HorizonHop is a comprehensive game featuring character selection, various challenging levels, and progress tracking—all wrapped in a user-friendly interface to maximize enjoyment.
+HorizonHop is a comprehensive game featuring character selection, various challenging levels, and progress tracking, all wrapped in a user-friendly interface to maximize enjoyment.

 ---

 ### ⚙️ How To Run

-- Run the LandingPage.java file to start the game.
+- Run the `LandingPage.java` file to start the game.
 - Log in with an existing account or register a new one.
 - Select your character (e.g., Bob or Alice).
 - Use arrow keys to navigate through levels and complete challenges.